kean/articles/2017-01-16-lets-build-uistackview.markdown

 }
 ```

-This way some of the responsibilities gets delegated to the user of the library, but all the complexities of working with `isHidden` are gone.
+This way some of the responsibilities get delegated to the user of the library, but all the complexities of working with `isHidden` are gone.